 - Redness (Erythema): Redness of the skin at the burn site is a typical early sign.
 First-degree burns often present with redness, resulting from the skin's inflammation response.

-- Blisters (Vesicles or Bullae): Blisters filled with clear fluid or pus may develop in second-degree burns.
+- Blisters (Vesicles or Bullae): Blisters filled with clear fluid or pus develops in second-degree burns.
 Blisters protect the underlying tissue and are a natural response to injury.

 - Swelling (Edema): Swelling is a common response to burn injuries and occurs due to the body's attempt to repair the damaged tissue.
-Swelling may impede blood flow and cause pain.
+Swelling impeded blood flow and cause pain.

-- Charred Skin (Eschar): The skin may appear charred, blackened, or white in severe third-degree burns.
+- Charred Skin (Eschar): The skin appears charred, blackened, or white in severe third-degree burns.
 Charred skin is nonviable and often requires surgical removal.

-- Pain: Pain is a common symptom of burns, and its intensity can vary based on the degree and depth of the burn.
-In third-degree burns, nerve endings may be damaged, leading to reduced or absent pain at the burn site.
+- Pain: Pain is a common symptom of burns, and its intensity vary based on the degree and depth of the burn.
+In third-degree burns, nerve endings are damaged, leading to reduced or absent pain at the burn site.

 What are the potential complications of untreated burns?